yqueau/robust_ps/README.md

 Author: Yvain Quéau, Technical University Munich, yvain.queau@tum.de

+Credits:
-Credits: Datasets provided by the Photosculptura company: https://www.photosculptura.nl/
+- Dataset 'Ball' provided by the Photosculptura company: https://www.photosculptura.nl/
+- Dataset 'Ball_DiliGenT' part of the DiliGenT benchmark by Boxin Shi et al.: https://sites.google.com/site/photometricstereodata/

 ## Datasets

-- The `Datasets/` folder contains two datasets: a soccer ball painted with diffuse white painting, and a plastic doll.
-Each dataset contains 6 images, plus a calib.mat file containing roughly calibrated lightings and camera parameters.
-For the ball dataset, a mask is also provided.
+- The `Datasets/` folder contains two datasets: a soccer ball painted with diffuse white painting, and a specular ball.
+Each dataset contains a set of images + mask, and a calib.mat file containing roughly calibrated lightings and camera parameters.
+The 'Ball_DiliGenT' dataset also contains ground truth normals

+- Note: for the 'Ball_DiliGenT', signs of axes y and z are changed (for both lighting and ground truth normals), in comparison with the original dataset.

 ## Usage